oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli.md

 ### Description

-Creates a new evaluation model using an existing Aqua model or model deployment.
-Currently, evaluation is only supported via model deployment as the source.
+Creates a new evaluation model using an existing Aqua model deployment.

 ### Usage